 As you see, the hike goes up pretty steadily all the time, but it’s a long hike, so you should take it easy.
-You are going to gain a lot of altitude.
+You are going to gain a lot of altitudes.

-Pretty much all the hike is in the beautiful nature you will have a view to Italy or Switzerland all the time.
+Pretty much all the hike is in the beautiful nature you will have a view of Italy or Switzerland all the time.

 If you do this hike, take it slowly, have enough water and food.

-I have found a very cool description of it in italian language, but here I put an english version.
-The description is about hike from Italian side 🙂
+I have found a very cool description of it in the Italian language, but here I put an English version.
+The description is about a hike from the Italian side.

-You can find more information about this place right here: Malinone.
+You can find more information about this place right here.

 As many marketing people say, for a good restaurant you need 3 things: location, location, location.
 Soglio definitely has an exceptional location.

-The restaurant is right in the beginning of the village, it is called: Stüa Granda.
+The restaurant is right at the beginning of the village, it is called: Stüa Granda.
 It has a hotel as well.
 The restaurant offers a really high end menu, so even if you have an exceptional taste – you will not be disappointed.

-If you are lucky take a table with a view to the mountains: it is splendid.
+If you are lucky take a table with a view of the mountains: it is splendid.

-You can have a look at menu, hotel offers and all other information about the place right here: Stüa Granda.
+You can have a look at the menu, the hotel offers, and all other information about the place right here: Stüa Granda.

 I personally loved Soglio village.
-My favorite part was wandering around the village, it narrow streets, looking into houses, old architecture, the mountains.
+My favorite part was wandering around the village, its narrow streets, looking into houses, old architecture, the mountains.
 It is all very very beautiful.

-If you have more time: take a hike or have a lunch in the local restaurant.
-The time flows differently in Soglio 🙂
+If you have more time: take a hike or have lunch in the local restaurant.
+The time flows differently in Soglio.

-If you would like to visit more of such small villages, I highly recommend Indemini village which I visited as well: Visit Indemini.
+If you would like to visit more of such small villages, I highly recommend Indemini village which I visited as well.